Luan-Diniz/ChainOfCustody/README.md

     At ./SSI-App/requirements.txt

 # How to Run:
+PS: Install the requirements.txt Python requirements before running Holder and Issuer interfaces.
+Using a virtual environment (venv) is advised.
+``
+pip install -r requirements.txt
+``

 ## Sets up Fabric network and gateway app:
     From root project folder at terminal 1: cd FabricChainofCustody